Planned Giving

 Bequests

-The easiest and most common way for you to make a gift to the Lenoir Community College Foundation is through a bequest in your will or trust.
-The tax laws encourage charitable bequests, so it is an excellent way to support our programs while reducing your estate taxes.
+The easiest and most common way to make a gift to the Lenoir Community College Foundation is through a bequest in your will or trust.
+Tax laws encourage charitable bequests, which are an excellent way to support our programs while reducing your estate taxes.

 A will is a statement about what matters most in your life.
-By making a will you can clearly express your intentions on how you wish your life’s work distributed.
-Your executor will follow your wishes in administering your estate.
-If you die without a will in North Carolina, your assets will be divided by the state.
+By making a will, you can clearly express your intentions regarding how you wish your life’s work would be distributed.
+Your executor will follow your wishes when administering your estate.
+The state will divide your assets in North Carolina if you die without a will.

 Sample Bequests